acd-jake/acd-talking-actors/README.md

 # acd-talking-actors

 acd-talking-actors is a FoundryVTT module that brings immersive, AI-powered voice and sound features to your tabletop games.
-It enables actors and narrators to speak in chat using customizable text-to-speech (TTS) integration, and provides tools for generating, managing, and replaying voice lines
+It enables actors and narrators to speak using customizable text-to-speech (TTS) integration, and provides tools for generating, managing, and replaying voice lines

 ## Features